marjanmo/xsection/docs/running-xsection.rst

 Running Xsection
 ----------------

-A typical workflow for running Xsection looks like:
+A typical workflow for profile creation with Xsection looks like this:

 **1. Collecting and preparing DEM, rivers and embankments in GIS**
     - Creating a DEM file